Emile Henry (ceramics)

 Émile Henry Ltd. is a French ceramic ovenware, tableware, and kitchenware manufacturer based in Burgundy, France.
 It was founded in 1850.

 History

-1850: Jacques Henry

-In 1850, Jacques Henry, a potter, opened a tiny workshop in Marcigny, southern Burgundy.
-Jugs, pots, casseroles, dishes, and plates were among the many items created on two manual wheels.
-For firing, two wood-fired kilns were employed.
+In 1850, Jacques Henry, a potter, opened a small workshop in Marcigny, southern Burgundy.
+Two manual wheels and two wood-fired kilns were used to make items including jugs, pots, casseroles, dishes, and plates.

-1882: Paul Henry

 After his father died, Paul Henry took over and extended his client base in Paris from 1882 until 1894.
 The kilns were powered by coal and employed forty employees.
 The manual wheels were replaced by mechanical wheels that ran on gas.
 Steam, a symbol of power and freedom, revolutionized the manufacturing process in 1912.